A brief history of Yixing Teaware (Zisha Hu or “Purple Sand Pot”)

-Steps to prepare your new Zisha Yixing Pot
+How to prepare your new Zisha Yixing teapot

 There are two ways to prepare a zisha tea pot for use.
 One requires boiling the entire pot in water, but unless you are experienced with this process it is easy to damage the delicate structure of your pot.
 We recommend the method described below because it is both safe and effective.

-- Pour room temperature water inside your tea pot and let sit for 4-5 hours.
+- Pour room temperature water inside your tea pot and let sit for 4-5 hours, or overnight.